LDV D90 vs Renault Koleos

 The Verdict

-This is genuinely close.
-The LDV D90 and Renault Koleos trade blows across the spec sheet, and neither runs away with an outright win.
+The Renault Koleos takes 4 of 6 key spec categories and comes in at a lower price.
 The Renault Koleos will save you roughly $371 a year in fuel.
 If boot space matters, the Renault Koleos has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.